 -Rob Hagy, Charlottesville Divorce Lawyer For more help, please call me at 434.293.4562 or email me at email@example.com.

--Rob Hagy, Charlottesville Custody and Visitation Lawyer.
-For help with your children's custody and visitation needs, please contact me at firstname.lastname@example.org or (434)293-4562.
+-Rob Hagy, Charlottesville Divorce Lawyer.
+For more information or assistance, please contact me at firstname.lastname@example.org or call my office to schedule an appointment af (434)293-4562.

 Virginia Code Section 20-108.2 This provision of Virginia law sets forth the child support guidelines-a table of reference for determining the base monthly child support obligation.